 9. Moscow State University View

-Although this is a little outside the city centre, the sight from above is more than worth it, with the nearby fountains and park and then the whole of Moscow behind them.
+Although this is a little outside the city centre, the sight from above is more than worth it, with the nearby fountains and park and then the whole of the city behind them.

 10. Russian Market